VFOXITChick/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     > Following this step, the Web App Tier's Load Balancer and VMs will no longer receive requests through the Traffic Manager.

+18. Re-enable the Web App endpoint on the Traffic Manager.

 ### Step 5: Take down Web App and API VMs

 1. Click on **Resource groups**, and then click on the